tigrouind/AITD-roomviewer/README.md

 If you leave current room, next room is switched automatically.
 Note : once game is linked, you can start another new game, or load a saved game, it will continue to work.

+## Warp actor
+When the game is linked to DOSBOX, it is possible to change the position of an actor by selecting it, then pressing CTRL-W. The actor will be warped where the mouse cursor is.
+It is also possible to individually edit positions of an actor by right clicking on it or pressing numpad keys.

 # Model viewer

 ## Installation